jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

     as succinct atomic swaps (see [Newsletter #98][news98 sas]), suggests combining coinswap with [payjoin][topic payjoin], and discusses some of the backend requirements for the system.
-Additionally, comparisons are made to other privacy techniques such as using LN, [coinjoin][topic coinjoin], payjoin, and [payswap][zmn payswap].
+Additionally, he compares coinswap to other privacy techniques such as using LN, [coinjoin][topic coinjoin], payjoin, and [payswap][zmn payswap].
     Near the end of his email, Belcher summarizes the requirements for the system he describes: